Nick-Damico/Nick-Damico.github.io/_posts/2017-08-19-ruby_require_relative.markdown

 First we should take a second and talk about `require`, which is a method that also connects our files to one another.
 But in this situation it will not work and that is because it is connected to a global constant named `$LOAD_PATH`.
 When we require a file it looks into the array $LOAD_PATH which is an array of absolute file paths.
 And it fails because your current directory isn't in that variable.

 Now there is a way to store our current directory by manipulating the $LOAD_PATH, but there is a simpler way.
-And that is to follow the rule that when requiring our own files use `require_relative` and specify the file with a relative path from the directory in which you are calling it from.
+And that is to follow the rule that Avi mentions in one of his lectures early on in the course when requiring our own files use `require_relative` and specify the file with a relative path from the directory in which you are calling it from.

 A few tips:
  1. When requiring your own files stick to `require_relative`.